 As you shoot you want your feet to sweep forward & rotating towards your off hand.

 By sweeping the feet forward the shoulders will naturally sway back, this makes it easier to track the arc on your shot.

 By Sweeping & Swaying it makes it easier to follow your arc with little head movement.

 The longer the shot the great the sweep

 This relaxes the shoulders while avoiding tension.

 When landing have the feet close together 1-3 inches or they can be wide personal preference.

-*Side Note: Off the catch or dribble feet will sometimes be squared in those situations you’ll need to turn while jumping to align the shooting hip, shoulder, & eye.
+*Side Note: Off the catch or dribble feet will sometimes be squared in those situations you’ll need to turn while in the air to align the shooting hip & shoulder.

 SPECIAL THANKS GOES TO: